Tripartite synapse: Differences between young and adult brain

 In a 2013 published research study titled Glutamate-Dependent Neuroglial Calcium Signaling Differ Between Young and Adult Brain, it was found that the tripartite synapse is not found in the adult brain.
 Earlier published research had discussed how astrocytes had metabotropic glutamate receptor 5 (mGluR5)–dependent increases in cytosolic calcium ions (Ca2+).
 However, astrocytic expression of mGluR5 was lost by the third postnatal week in mice and was not present in human cortical astrocytes.
 The results of the study indicate that neuroglial signaling the adult brain may be fundamentally different than the young brain.

 Maiken Nedergaard, M.D., D.M.Sc., lead author of the study and co-director of the University of Rochester Medical Center (URMC) Center for Translational Neuromedicine stated:

 If this concept was correct, it should have given rise to a clinical trial by now.
 It has not, which tells us that with so many labs work on this for 20 years that there must be something wrong.She also stated that:Our findings demonstrate that the tripartite synaptic model is incorrect.
-This concept does not represent the process for transmitting signals between neurons in the brain beyond the developmental stage.In collaboration with the University of Rochester’s Institute of Optics, Nedergaard and her team had developed a new 2-photon microscope that had allowed researchers to observe glia activity in the living brain, which allowed observable data for the study.
+This concept does not represent the process for transmitting signals between neurons in the brain beyond the developmental stage.